ArasLabs/collab-folders/Import/READ_ME.txt

 =========================
 Installation Instructions
 =========================
-	(1) Start the Aras Packing "Import Tool" and logon as "admin".
+	(1) Start the Aras Packing "Import Tool" and login as "admin".

 	The imports will require multiple steps that need to be run extactly in the sequence listed below.
 Use option MERGE for all steps !!!